What lies between the said, and the unsaid?

 One participant who had been through a very difficult divorce did not want her ex-husband to know anything about her life now.
 She went through her story very carefully to ensure that if he found it he would not be able to ‘read’ anything into it.
 He would not know it was about her.

 What she shared was a very real and heartfelt story.
-More importantly, it was the story that she was prepared to share.
+It was the story that she was prepared to share.

 It is natural for people to want to protect their identity and private life – and their home.

 There is only so much that people are prepared to say.
-You have to tread lightly to encourage, but not push, someone somewhere they don’t want to be.
+Yes an interviewer you have to tread lightly to encourage, but not push, someone somewhere they don’t want to be.

 Tread softly, because you tread on my… life

 The information went out to all the residents.
-But only one person replied
+Only one person replied

 I should have guessed that would be the case.

-The one person who replied?
+The one person who did reply?
 He only wanted to gripe and complain about the housing association.
-He did not want to talk about his home.
+He did not want to be interviewed.

-Unless someone is happy to share that information we will never know what changes they have made – and why.
-A standardised anonymised survey may produce a certain level of data as feedback, but it will not reveal what it means to live in that space.
+People are wary of authority.
+And so, unless someone is happy to share that kind of information we will never know what changes they have made – and why.
+A standardised anonymised survey may produce a certain level of data as feedback, but it will not reveal the residents’ decision-making, thinking and experience.

 You never really know what’s going on in someone else’s life.